 The online blackjack arena is more than just a virtual substitute: it’s a growing, viable platform and has a significant amount of advantages over its land-based counterparts.
 The technology behind such software is constantly evolving and becoming more sophisticated; there is increased accessibility and convenience of play in the form of mobile and tablet gaming, more variety in game types and rules and you can play live dealer, which is a crystal clear stream of someone dealing your cards.

-Web-based casinos have lower house edges due to the lack of overheads, and because of the many diverse variations they offer — games you would not find at land-based casinos.
+Online casinos have lower house edges due to the lack of overheads, and because of the many diverse variations they offer — games you would not find at land-based casinos.
 Ample low-stake and high-stake games are available to suit every type of gamer.
 Which cannot often be said about land-based casinos, with $25 the minimum per hand if you want to play standard rules at Melbourne’s Crown Casino.
 Online you can play for as little as 50 cents per hand.

-All of these advantages have closed the gap between Internet-based and land-based casinos, and with immediate 24/7 customer support available via live chat and phone.
+All of these advantages have closed the gap between online blackjack and the land-based equivalent.

 There’s no doubting the great energetic atmosphere, ambient music and presence of lively companions at a brick and mortar casino while playing a game of blackjack.
-For many people, the concept of playing the world’s most popular card game anywhere but in a grand casino is an alien one, and replacing the table, dealer and other players with a computer screen and a mouse is still something many gamblers cannot fathom.
+For many people, the concept of playing blackjack anywhere but in a grand casino is an alien one, and replacing the table, dealer and other players with a computer screen and a mouse is still something many gamblers cannot fathom.

 - Lower House Edge